Laravel-Backpack/docs/5.x-dev/crud-operation-fetch.md

 **Preventing FetchOperation from guessing the searchable attributes**

-If not specified `searchable_attributes` will be automatically infered from model database columns.
+If not specified `searchable_attributes` will be automatically inferred from model database columns.
 To prevent this behaviour you can setup an empty `searchable_attributes` array.
 For example:

 ```php
 public function fetchUser() {